aperullo/dockerization/readme.md

 </details>

 Now we will:
-1. Bring the stack up
+1. Bring the compose up
 2. Put some data in redis
 3. Kill the container
 4. Wait for the container to respawn